Corrector estimates and homogenization errors of unsteady flow ruled by Darcy's law: Correctors

 as well as, the following regularity estimates:

-Consequently, we also have $\Phi_{ki,j},\partial_t\Phi_{ki,j}\in L^1(0,T;C_{per}(Y))$. \end{proposition}
+Consequently, we also have $\Phi_{ki,j}\in C([0,T];C_{per}(Y))$. \end{proposition}

-The estimate $\eqref{pde2.14}$ directly follows from a traditional argument while the pressure is merely estimated by $H^{-1}$-norm w.r.t. temporal variables (see for example \cite{Temam79}).
-Although the incompatibility will bring the negative influence to the solution's regularity, we infer that this effect only occurs in the region where the solution has just begun to evolve from the initial value, and it is natural to employ the time weight to characterize the singularity of the solution near the initial time (see the estimate $\eqref{pde3.33a}$).
-We call $\Phi$ the flux-corrector, and its estimates are rooted in correctors'\footnote{In stationary case, Z. Shen \cite{Shen20} developed a similar result, since the corrector's estimates therein are straightforward.}.

-\emph{The main idea} on the estimates $\eqref{pde3.33a}$ and $\eqref{pde3.33b}$ is to employ interior regularity estimates to improve the associated semigroup estimates in $L^2$-norm, and then use interpolation arguments to get the desired results, which, to the authors' best knowledge, seems to be new even for the general evolutionary Stokes equations without compatibility conditions.
+The estimate $\eqref{pde2.14}$ directly follows from a traditional argument while the pressure is merely estimated by $H^{-1}$-norm with respect to the temporal variable (see e.g. \cite{Temam79}).
+Although the incompatibility will bring the negative influence to the solution's regularity, we infer that this effect only occurs in the region where the solution has just begun to evolve from the initial value. \emph{The main idea} on the estimates $\eqref{pde3.33a}$ and $\eqref{pde3.33b}$ is to employ interior regularity estimates to improve the associated semigroup estimates in $L^2$-norm (see Subsections $\ref{subsec:3.1}$ and $\ref{subsec:3.2}$), and then use interpolation arguments to get the desired results, which, to the authors' best knowledge, seems to be new even for the general evolutionary Stokes equations without compatibility conditions.

-\emph{The main structure} of the proof of Proposition $\ref{prop2.1}$ is presented by the following flow chart.

-Inspired by the flux corrector in Proposition $\ref{prop2.1}$, without proofs we state the following result, which also plays a very important role in the error estimates.
+\begin{remark} \emph{We refer to $\Phi$ as the flux corrector, and its estimates are grounded in correctors'.
+To elucidate its role, we observe that

+By definition, the flux corrector plays a crucial role in addressing the boundary layer effects.
+Specifically, it collaborates with a corrector of Bogovskii's operator, introduced below, to correct the inhomogeneous divergence component in the error expansion.
+Notably, unlike the corrector of Bogovskii's operator, the flux corrector does not appear explicitly in the final form of the error expansion.
+This feature is consistent with the flux corrector introduced in the context of elliptic homogenization problems. } \end{remark}

-\begin{proposition}[corrector of Bogovskii's operator] Let $2\leq q<\infty$.
+\begin{proposition}[corrector of Bogovskii's operator] Let $0<T<\infty$, $d=2$ or $3$, and $1<q<\infty$.
 Suppose that the corrector $W$ and the permeability tensor $A$ are given as in Theorem $\ref{thm3}$.
-Then there exists at least one weak solution $\phi$ associated with $W$ and $A$ by
+Then, for any $t\geq 0$, there exists at least one weak solution $\phi$ associated with $W$ and $A$ by the following equations: